techishthoughts-org/gitshift/docs/README.md

-# 📚 GitPersona Documentation
+# 📚 gitshift Documentation

-> **Complete documentation for GitPersona - The ultimate GitHub account management tool**
+> **Complete documentation for gitshift - The ultimate GitHub account management tool**

 ---

-## 🎯 **Welcome to GitPersona Documentation**
+## 🎯 **Welcome to gitshift Documentation**

-This documentation provides comprehensive guides for using, configuring, and contributing to GitPersona.
+This documentation provides comprehensive guides for using, configuring, and contributing to gitshift.
 Whether you're a new user getting started or an experienced developer looking to contribute, you'll find everything you need here.

 ---